 - The Sylvian fissure, which separates the temporal lobes on both sides was of a smaller size than normal.

 - The corpus callosum (the white matter of the brain which links the left and right sides of the brain) was thicker than normal.

 - Another study suggested that there was an increased ratio of glial cells than the normal brain.

-- Parts of Albert Einstein’s brain are present at the National Museum of Health and Medicine in Maryland and at the Mutter Museum in Philadelphia.
+- Parts of Albert Einstein’s brain are present at the National Museum of Health and Medicine in Maryland and the Mutter Museum in Philadelphia.

 - At the National Museum of Health and Medicine, there are also 14 photographs of Albert Einstein’s entire brain, which is now in small sections.